Blog

 “Actually, Qovery is the Netlify for backend” - mention from one more Qovery user

-20 000+ developers use Qovery to deploy their apps on AWS.
+20 000+ developers use Qovery';s DevOps Automation Tool to deploy their apps on AWS.
 We have heard so many times our users defining Qovery as the “Netlify for Backend” that we needed to explain why developers are moving from Netlify to AWS with Qovery.

 Qovery is the Netlify for backend

 Have you ever tried to deploy a backend app like Rails, Django, Spring, and NodeJS on Netlify?
 It’s simply impossible.
 Netlify has been built for frontend and serverless applications.
-If you try to deploy a full-stack application with a database it’s impossible.
+If you try to deploy a react app, or set up a full stack application with a database, it’s impossible.
 You will need to use another hosting platform like AWS to host your app.

 But since the main selling value of Qovery is the Developer Experience on top of your AWS account, Netlify users find everything that they need to host backend apps on AWS.
-They have the best of both worlds - AWS to host their apps, and the outstanding Developer Experience from Qovery on top of their AWS account.
+They have the best tools of both worlds - AWS to host their apps, and the outstanding Developer Experience from Qovery on top of their AWS account.
+Also, setting up the environment variables becomes a breeze with Qovery.
+Don’t take my word for granted, and check out how easy it is to deploy a backend app on AWS using Qovery's build and deployment process.

 From “Deploy Previews” to “Preview Environments”